 Assistant to the President and CEO

 Paget devoted the first 26+ years of her career as a legal assistant, primarily at Winstead PC, a well-respected Dallas law firm.
+The attorneys she supported predominantly represented landowners, developers, and builders in major zoning, land use, and complex litigation matters.
 Paget shifted occupational gears in 2017 to pursue her Texas real estate license, ultimately succeeding as a local Realtor® with Ebby Halliday for a few years.

 Paget joined the Foundation in November 2020 to provide high-level administrative support to the President and CEO.
 Her primary responsibilities include calendar management, special events, and program planning.
 Of utmost importance to her are building and maintaining relationships and upholding the Foundation’s exceptional reputation and building standards.

-Although Paget was born in Pennsylvania, she considers herself a Texan since moving to the Dallas area with her family as a child.
-She and her husband Blaine enjoy traveling, especially taking annual family beach vacations with their boys, Colton, Josh, and Walker.
-Pilates reformer classes, reading historical fiction, gardening, and home improvement projects are among her current, but often evolving, hobbies and interests.
+Although Paget was born in Pennsylvania, she considers herself a Texan since moving to the Dallas area at a young age.
+Paget and her husband, Blaine, enjoy traveling, especially taking annual family beach vacations with their boys, Colton, Josh, and Walker.
+Pilates reformer classes, reading, gardening, and home improvement projects are among her current but often evolving hobbies and interests.

 Donor Relations Director